alde/devise_ldap_norm/README.md

-# Devise LDAP NO ORM
+# Devise LDAP No ORM

+!!!
+This is NOT ready for use.
+I haven't even begun to poke at the security aspects.

 ## Why this fork?
 This is a fork of https://github.com/cschiewek/devise_ldap_authenticatable, to get away from the need to have an ActiveRecord backing.